 Prominent judge from Savannah dies suddenly

+There are 1 comment on the WALB-TV Albany story from 11 hrs ago, titled Prominent judge from Savannah dies suddenly.
+In it, WALB-TV Albany reports that:

 From Atlanta to Savannah, people are mourning the loss of Presiding Judge of the Fulton County Juvenile Court, the honorable Willie J. Lovett, Jr. Colleagues call him a tireless youth advocate.
-They say he came from "very humble beginnings in Savannah, where he was raised by his grandmother.
+He was raised in Savannah, and after graduating from Beach High School, and he went on to graduate from Yale, Harvard, and Emory Law Schools.

 Add your comments below